 Kelly lives in Mill Creek with her husband, Mark, and daughter, Page.

-While not at the studio, you can find Katie at her home in Lake Stevens spending time with her two dogs.
+While not at the studio, you can find Katie at her home in Bellingham spending time with her two dogs.

 Ashley has recently graduated from Eastern Washington University with a BA in Outdoor Recreation along with a minor in Challenge Course Management.
 In Ashley's spare time she enjoys hiking, backpacking, rock climbing, dancing (of course), and spending time with her pups.

 Although Vanessa doesn’t have much of a dance background, she's still very excited to be working at PacWest!